zeroxoneafour/polonium/docs/usage.md

 * Unfullscreen windows when new windows are tiled (check box) - Whether to temporarily reduce windows from fullscreen when a new window is tiled
 * Resize amount (slider) - The amount to resize windows by, from 1 to 450 pixels at a time
 * Callback delay (slider) - The time in milliseconds to wait before callbacks to rebuild the layout or update the desktop, from 1 to 200.
 Slower computers want more time

+### Engine options
-* Default engine (dropdown) - The default tiling engine you want to use on new desktops
+* Layout engine (dropdown) - The default tiling engine you want to use on new desktops
-* BTree Insertion Point (dropdown) - Select where new windows should be inserted into the binary tree representation
+* Insertion point (dropdown) - Select where new windows should be inserted into the layout
+* Rotate layout (check box) - Whether to rotate the layout 90 degrees (split horizontally instead of vertically)

 ### Debug options
 * Debug mode (check box) - Whether to spam your user journal with debug messages or not